//

 • Analysing the influence of global and local post-weld heat treatment to quantify stress relaxation

-TWI’s modelling staff are actively engaged in the development of codes, standards and industry best practice for weld modelling.
-This includes participation on and contribution to the UK Nuclear Standard R6 Weld Modelling Guidelines subgroup; British Standard 7910 subgroup on Welding Residual Stress; NAFEMS Manufacturing Process Simulation Working Group; and the ISO/TS 18166 Numerical Welding Simulation technical document.
+TWI’s modelling staff are also actively engaged in the development of codes, standards and industry best practice for weld modelling.
+This includes participation on and contributions to the UK Nuclear Standard R6 Weld Modelling Guidelines subgroup; British Standard 7910 subgroup on Welding Residual Stress; NAFEMS Manufacturing Process Simulation Working Group; and the ISO/TS 18166 Numerical Welding Simulation technical document.

 For more information please email: